 Linear Screw Alignment

-- After ensuring that the mounting flange fasteners are finger-tight, manually move the carriage back and forth, cycling once or twice, before leaving the carriage at the drive end.
+- Manually move the carriage back and forth, cycling once or twice, before leaving the carriage at the drive end.
 (If possible, note the drive torque required to manually move the carriage from one end of the lead screw to the other, with both the drive end support block and non-drive end support block loosely mounted.)

 - Secure the mounting flange to the carriage, tighten the fasteners per manufacturer's recommended torque.

 - Move the carriage manually toward the non-driven end.
 With a dial indicator, check the vertical displacement of the screw and linear guides

 - After shimming, tighten the fasteners for the drive end support block to manufacturer's recommended torque with the carriage closest to the drive support block.

 - Repeat moving the carriage manually toward the non-drive end.
 With a dial indicator, check the horizontal displacement at both ends between the screw and linear guide and minimize variation.